PLEASE, NOTE:

 Are dual citizens subject to any taxes in Italy?
 Italian Citizens residing abroad and correctly registered in AIRE do NOT have to pay taxes in Italy on income earned outside of Italy, but may still be required to pay taxes on income generated within Italy.
 Please refer to the website of the Agenzia delle Entrate (https://agenziaentrate.gov.it) for more information about taxation in Italy and/or contact a tax professional in Italy.
 Citizens must comply, however, with taxation laws in their State and Country of residence.

-FOR ALL OTHER INQUIRIES WHOSE ANSWERS ARE NOT POSTED ON THE WEBSITE please contact toronto.cittadinanza@esteri.it.
+FOR ALL OTHER INQUIRIES NOT ANSWERED ON THE WEBSITE please contact toronto.cittadinanza@esteri.it.